GeloneJT/employee-tracker-2021/README.md

   ## Installation

-  To execute this code install these dependecies:
+  To execute this code run these in your terminal to install the needed dependecies:
   ```
   npm int
   ```